sstevens2/git-novice-mod/_episodes/07-github.md

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `planets`:
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `gitcollab_sls` (note the pictures will show 'planets' instead):

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)